LIV/XREW/README.md

 > Note that you need to clone the OpenXR SDK submodule to have access to the machine-readable API registry (`xr.xml`).

+### Custom xr.xml

+You can specify as an argument to `gen.py` the path to another xr.xml file that is not the submodule

 ## How to upgrade XREW to newer OpenXR release